This calm summer night in 1981, Joshua Tree National Monument looked more beautiful than ever.

 "This alien belongs to science," he told himself as he dragged it into his back seat, "But I kind of want to hold on to the devices.
 Well, maybe not the rod or the disk — I don't think I could fathom their purposes — but I like the box."

 He slammed the doors shut, popped the parking brake, cranked the steering wheel, stamped down on the accelerator, and banked down the road in the direction he had come.
-Things like this, as far as he was concerned, took first consideration over vacationing in Joshua Tree.
-Soon, he was up to a good sixty-five miles per hour.
+So much for a relaxing vacation in Joshua Tree.
+Soon, he'd passed the legal maximum speed of fifty-five miles per hour and was cruising at a solid sixty.

-He'd been travelling toward Los Angeles for about half an hour by the time his curiosity toward the box became overwhelming.
-Deciding that he couldn't wait any longer, he pulled his car off to the roadside, switched on the interior lights, and took the box from the dead alien's body as it lay in the back seat.
-He put his finger under the hole in the bottom of the protruding hump, and felt the plastic smoothness of a touch-sensor panel on the underside of the little hood.
-Taking the risk, he pushed it; the box did nothing whatsoever.
+After half an hour of driving toward Los Angeles, his curiosity toward the box finally overwhelmed him.
+He couldn't wait any longer.
+He pulled off to the side of the road, switched on the interior lights, reached into the back seat where the dead alien lay, and took the box from its body.
+He put his finger under the hole in the bottom of the protruding hump; on the underside of the little hood, he felt something like a smooth plastic panel.
+A touch sensor?
+Taking the risk, he pushed it.
+The box did nothing whatsoever.

 "This is silly," he said to himself.
 "This overcautiousness is getting me nowhere.
 Even aliens have to have built-in safety features!"
-Committedly, he positioned his finger above the pink button and stabbed down on it.
+He positioned his finger above the pink button, steeled himself, and stabbed down on it.
 For an instant, he heard a humming-hissing sound, like an electrical short, and glimpsed a faint shimmer beside each of the eight body clamps.
 After the instant was over, the shimmer ceased along with the sound.

 "Interesting," he winced as he tossed the box into the back seat and got going again.
-He was more afraid now than before.
+He suppressed a shudder.
 The box did something, and could probably do more than just hum and glow; it had popped off the alien when the light patterns around its body ceased.
 And being only about thirty by twenty centimeters, the box would easily fit atop his own chest.
-That was a concept he didn't care to think about.
+And the eight metal clamps . . no, no, that was a concept he didn't want to think about.

 Dawn had cut through the darkness by the time he reached downtown Los Angeles.
 There were cities closer to Joshua Tree National Monument, but there were far more people here.
 His eyes burnt from the long return trip, but his spirits brightened when he drove up to the police station.
 He wondered if anyone on the local force was trained to handle this type of situation.